sneha-afk/13s-docs-by-sneha/docs/troubleshooting.md

 Omit --global to set the identity only to this repository.
 ```

-Git commits must be signed with a name and email.
+Git commits must be signed with a name and email, this error states that it cannot find a name or email configured to sign a commit.
 * Set your name and email.
 Do as it said, i.e:

 ```bash